Reaching The Residents

 Tabling in the Dining Commons

-To Set Up A Reservation
+To Make A Tabling Reservation

 Visit the Student Housing OSD office, located at 160 Student Housing (directly east of Visitor Parking Lot 25), to set up a tabling reservation.